kailash-manasarovar/statement/docs/timeline/2026/july.md

 - Always something.
 - It's so embarrassing, you cannot imagine, but I don't care.
 - When every man with a porn subscription has seen you doing these things, and would recognize you in the street, at your job, at Duty Free in Dubai, anywhere in the world, the embarrassment on its own due to the (snickery) attitudes they have about you from seeing you like this is supposed to totally destroy your life; murder by embarrassment.
-- The shame and embarrassment should be theirs, in fact.
+- The shame and embarrassment is theirs, in fact.
 - Nevertheless, I think this justifies at least a billion more in compensation.

 ### Two or three days before the strong, non-visual hallucinogen wears off